nnyazd92/brocaOS/docs/artifacts/BROCA_ORIGIN_STORY.md

 ## Versioning

 - **v1.0** — Initial origin story capturing continuity, feedback loop, and formative realization.
+- **v1.1** — Integrated the "Gemini Catalyst," recognizing the pivotal role of Gemini Flash 2.0 and the original manual "state document" in proving recursive self-modeling.

 Revisions to this document must preserve historical accuracy and explicitly document why the origin narrative is being updated.